I wrote a post a few weeks ago about being selfish in business and how we NEED to take time for ourselves and yadda yadda yadda.

 Business model options

-My business model here at Uncaged is a launch model combined with a course model – selling the same program twice a year with a big launch, and then selling my course as a self-study program the rest of the time.
+My business model here at Uncaged is a group program model combined with a course model – selling the same program twice a year with a big launch, and then selling my course as a self-study program the rest of the time.

 Another coach might run a one-on-one business, working individually with 10-15 clients at a time.